etlegacy/etlegacy/README.md

 1. Modify `easybuild.sh` and set the `FEATURE_RENDERER_GLES` flag to 0 under the `RPI` section.
 1. Increase GPU memory split to at least 256mb.
 1. Run `./easybuild.sh -RPI -j4` to build for Raspberry Pi.
-1. Start the game in windowed mode.
-Full screen mode has issues currently.

 Install using OpenGLES: